Irène Deliège

-Irène Deliège is a Belgian musician and cognitive scientist.
-She was born in January 1933 in Flanders, but has spent most of her life in French-speaking Brussels and Liège, Belgium.
-She is noted for her theory of Cue Abstraction, and for her work in establishing the European Society for the Cognitive Sciences of Music.
+Irène Deliège was a Belgian musician and cognitive scientist.
+She was born in January 1933 in Flanders, but spent most of her life in French-speaking Brussels and Liège, Belgium.
+She was noted for her theory of Cue Abstraction, and for her work in establishing the European Society for the Cognitive Sciences of Music.
+She died on 11th May 2024 in Brussels.

 Biography

-Irene Deliege is a cognitive scientist, specialising in Music Cognition.
+Irene Deliege was a cognitive scientist, specialising in Music Cognition.
 She was born in January 1933 in Flanders, Belgium.

 She was educated at [details] and the Royal Conservatory of Brussels from where she obtained a diploma in music.
 For 25 years, she worked as a classroom music teacher in the Belgian public (state-funded) school system.

 Shortly after graduating she began to attend the courses music writing and harmony given by Profressor Andre Souris at the Royal Conservatory of Brussels, and as a result was invited to attend the Summer School for New Music in Darmstadt (Darmstädter Ferienkurse), where she met the Belgian musicologist Celestin Deliege, whom she married in 1954.

 In 1979 she decided to return to study, and gained a bachelor's degree in Psychology from the Free University of Brussels (Université libre de Bruxelles), graduating in 1984.
 She was then invited by Professor Marc Richelle, Head of the Psychology Department at the University of Liège to establish a Unit for Research in Psychology of Music, in association with the Royal Conservatory of Brusselsand the Centre de Recherche et de la Formation musicales de Wallonie (CRFMW) founded by the composer Henri Pousseur.
 The Unit existed from 1986 until her retirement in 199?

-Simultaneously with establishing the Unit, she embarked on PhD studies at Liege, gaining her PhD in 1991.
-Its title was L'organisation psychologique de l'écoute de la musique.
-Des marques de sedimentation indice, empreinte dans la representation mentale de l'oeuvre.' ' (The psychological organisation of musical listening).
+Simultaneously with establishing the Unit, she embarked on PhD studies at Liege, gaining her PhD in 1991. ts title was L'organisation psychologique de l'écoute de la musique.
+Des marques de sedimentation indice, empreinte dans la representation mentale de l'oeuvre.
+(The psychological organisation of musical listening).